OctopusDeploy/docs/docs/packaging-applications/package-repositories/guides/maven-repositories/gitlab-maven-feed.md

 ![GitLab Group Id](../images/gitlab-group-id.png)

-## Adding a GitLab Maven package feed as an Octopus External Feed
+## Adding a GitLab Maven repository as an Octopus External Feed
 Create a new Octopus Feed by navigating to **{{Library, External Feeds}}** and select the `NuGet Feed` Feed type.

 Give the feed a name and in the URL field, enter the HTTP/HTTPS URL of the feed for your GitLab Project or Group in the format: